Who is a true leader?

 Who is a True Leader?

-A leader is an individual who has the ability to carry others along to achieve a goal as expedient.
+In my own reckoning, a leader is an individual who has the ability to carry others along to achieve a goal as expedient.

-He becomes a rallying point by other people.
+He or she becomes a rallying point by other people.
 Most natural leaders at onset are not aware of this noble character.
 But something always make them to put a foot forward, even at the risk of unpredictable outcomes, unknowingly.

 Leadership Development Courses Don’t Work